Construction & Renovation

 Consider your lifestyle: Do you take long baths regularly, prefer lounging, maybe with a view?
 Garden tub ticks that.
 Or do you want a deep soak occasionally but also prioritize showering, efficiency or minimal footprint?
 Go for a soaking tub.

-Think about materials and installation: If you pick a garden tub, check floor support, plumbing (floor vs wall art), water heater capacity.
+Think about materials and installation: If you pick a garden tub, check floor support, plumbing (floor vs wall art), and water heater capacity.
 If you pick a soaking tub, you’ll still check these but often the demands will be less extreme.

 Factor in long-term costs and resale: Is your home in a market where big luxury bathrooms matter?
 Then garden tub might add value.
 If your market values efficient, modern design, the soaking tub may be smarter.
 Also consider utility/water cost, maintenance.